Skip to main content

 Sacred Mountains

-Internal Family System (IFS) Therapy
+Internal Family System (IFS)

 The Internal Family Systems (IFS) model is based on the concept that each of us has a core, undamaged Self that represents our true essence.